 The ProTools sessions included in most Discrete Drums Pro Sets (see product descriptions for specifics) are conveniently laid out like full songs, with markers at song segments labeled things like CHORUS, BRIDGE, BREAKDOWN, etc. All of the tracks (i.e. Snare, Kick, Overheads, etc) are clearly labeled and panned correctly.
 While a part may be labeled BRIDGE for instance, that segment may be used for any part in your song, these are merely suggestions.
 Multiple fills, intros, and outros are also included in most ProTools sessions.

 While there are several short (2 beat to 2 bar) sections such as intros and fills in each song, most sections are 8 or 16 bars.

 The Kickin' Country, Rock Series 1, Rock Series 2, and Earthbeat sessions all contain brushed drum selections.
 Discrete Drums does not currently have any mallet sounds.
 Sonoma's DrumCore 4, an AAV/AU/VST3 plug-in for most 64-bit recording software, offers mallet and brushed sounds.

 Discrete Drums' Drum Loop products are no longer tested or supported for use with BOSS BR-1180 CD & BR-1600CD, Roland CDX-1, VS-2480, VS-1824, Yamaha AW4416 and Akai DPS 16 as we do not have access to these units for testing.
-This link may help some of you with a BOSS BR-1180 who purchased a discontinued Discrete Drums product that worked on that unit: Using Rhythms from the Discrete Drums CD with your Boss BR-1180CD (PDF)
+This link may help some of you with a BOSS BR-1180 who have a Discrete Drums product that worked on that unit: Using Rhythms from the Discrete Drums CD with your Boss BR-1180CD (PDF)